Information and resources for metastatic breast cancer

 The My Journey online tool offers information and support tailored to an individual’s specific needs at all stages of their breast cancer journey including early breast cancer, DCIS, metastatic breast cancer and survivorship.

 Read frequently asked questions about My Journey online tool.

 Hope & Hurdles

 Along with the main Information Guide, Hope & Hurdles includes a number of optional items.
-Many people will need the help of their health professional to choose the items that are right for them – you can use the checklists provided on the back of the Introductory booklet and the USB flyer to indicate which are the most appropriate.
+Many people will need the help of their health professional to choose the items that are right for them.

 Hope & Hurdles optional items:

 - Metastatic breast cancer in the liver

 - Metastatic breast cancer in the brain

 - Understanding metastatic breast cancer: a Medikidz comic for children aged 8-12 years of age.